wp-plugins/advanced-access-manager/readme.txt

 Graphic interface to manage User Access to your Front-end and Back-end

 == Description ==

-Check our <a href="http://downloads.wordpress.org/plugin/advanced-access-manager.zip">AAM 2.0 alpha 2</a> version.

 Advanced Access Manager is very powerful and flexible Access Control tool for your WordPress website.
 It supports Single WordPress installation and Multisite